Individual grants

 Applicants are responsible for ensuring that the information within the application is complete and accurate.
 Giving false or misleading information is a serious offence under the Criminal Code 1995.

-All applications will initially be assessed against the eligibility criteria.
+All applications will first be reviewed by the ASC to confirm they meet the eligibility criteria.
 Applications which do not meet the eligibility criteria will not progress further in the process.

-The external panel will make their recommendations to the ASC Executive General Manager Diversity, People and Culture who will be responsible for the final decision including:
+An internal assessment panel will convene and assess all eligible applications against the criteria.
+The assessment panel will be made up of ASC staff.
+The assessment panel will make their recommendations to the ASC Executive General Manager Diversity, People and Culture who will be responsible for the final decision including:

 All decisions about funding are at the sole and absolute discretion of the ASC.
 Decisions are final and there is no appeal process.